Sharon Stone: Criticism

 On January 28, 2005, Stone helped solicit pledges for $1 million in five minutes for mosquito nets in Tanzania, turning a panel on African poverty into an impromptu fundraiser at the World Economic Forum in Davos, Switzerland.
 Many observers, including UNICEF, criticized her actions by claiming that Stone had reacted instinctively to the words of Tanzanian President Benjamin Mkapa, because she had not done her research on the causes, consequences, and methods of preventing malaria.
 Of the $1 million pledged, only $250,000 was actually raised.
 In order to fulfill the promise to send $1 million worth of bed nets to Tanzania, UNICEF contributed $750,000.
 This diverted funds from other UNICEF projects.
 According to prominent economist Xavier Sala-i-Martin, officials are largely unaware of what happened with the bed nets.
 Some were delivered to the local airport.
 These reportedly were stolen and later resurfaced as wedding dresses on the local black market.

 Stone was criticized over her comments in an exchange on the red carpet with Hong Kong's Cable Entertainment News during the 2008 Cannes Film Festival on May 25, 2008.
 When asked about the 2008 Sichuan earthquake she remarked:

 One of China's biggest cinema chains reacted to Stone's comments by declaring it would not show her films in its theaters.
 The founder of the UME Cineplex chain and the chairman of the Federation of Hong Kong Filmmakers, Ng See-yuen, called Stone's comments "inappropriate", and said the UME Cineplex chain would no longer present her films.
 Dior advertisements featuring Stone's image were dropped from all ads in China amid the public uproar.
 Stone was removed from the 2008 Shanghai International Film Festival guest list, and the event's organizers considered banning the actress permanently.
 Dior China had originally posted an apology in Stone's name, but Stone later denied making the apology during an interview with The New York Times, saying "I'm not going to apologize.
 I'm certainly not going to apologize for something that isn't real and true – not for face creams," although she did admit that she had "sounded like an idiot."
 However, after the interview, Stone released a statement entitled "In my own words by Sharon Stone" in which she said "I could not be more regretful of that mistake.
 It was unintentional.
 I apologize.
 Those words were never meant to be hurtful to anyone."
-While Stone cited the Dalai Lama as her "good friend" when she made the remark at the Cannes film festival, the Dalai Lama has reportedly distanced himself by saying of her only, "yes, I've met that lady".

 Personal life

 Stone is a Tibetan Buddhist, having been converted to Buddhism when Richard Gere introduced her to the Dalai Lama.
 She has said she believes in God.

 On September 29, 2001, Stone was hospitalized for a subarachnoid hemorrhage, which was diagnosed as a vertebral artery dissection rather than the more common ruptured aneurysm, and treated with an endovascular coil embolization.
+She has stated while she was sick people took advantage of her and stole $18 million from her.
+She nearly went broke.